-\end{enumerate} Here, $\text{Area}$ and Layer (L) represent the computational areas and layer components, respectively, from the ContLayNet dataset at a real-world scale.
-We normalize each metric to $[0, 1]$ by dividing the number of violating components by the maximum possible violations.
-For Horizontal and Vertical Spacing Constraints, which measure the minimum pairwise distance between Device~(Layer 1457) layers, we add a penalty for samples with fewer than a given threshold number of Device layers.
+We define four fundamental design rules: the Power Delivery Constraint~(PDC), Circuit Linkage Constraint~(CLC), Horizontal Spacing Constraint~(HSC), and Vertical Spacing Constraint~(VSC).
+CLC measures the overall functionality of the layout, while PDC, HSC, and VSC evaluate whether device layers are placed correctly.
+To quantify performance, we compute the non-functional~(overlapped-circuit) area for CLC and violation rates by counting layers that breach the other three rules.
+Detailed explanations of these metrics are provided in~\cref{subsec:drc_details}. \begin{enumerate} \item \textbf{Power Delivery Constraint:} Layer 1457 must reside above Layer 515 to ensure adequate power delivery. \item \textbf{Circuit Linkage Constraint:} Layer 644 and Layer 515 must not overlap each other to maintain the overall functionality of the circuit. \item \textbf{Horizontal Spacing Constraint:} Instances of Layer 1457 aligned vertically must maintain a minimum horizontal separation of $W$. \item \textbf{Vertical Spacing Constraint:} Instances of Layer 1457 aligned horizontally must maintain a minimum vertical separation of $H$. \end{enumerate} We normalize each metric to $[0, 1]$ by dividing the number of violating components by the maximum possible violations.
+For the Horizontal and Vertical Spacing Constraints, which measure the minimum pairwise distance between Device~(Layer 1457) layers, we introduce a penalty for samples with fewer than a predetermined threshold $\eta$ of Device layers.
 This prevents models from artificially improving spacing scores by simply omitting critical components, as layouts with fewer Device layers can trivially satisfy large minimum-distance requirements.
-For HSC and VSC, $\epsilon, W, H$ are set as 240, 1200, and 1000 during the experiments.
+For HSC and VSC, $\eta$, $W$, and $H$ are set to 240, 1200, and 1000, respectively, during the experiments.